Inrixia/neptune-plugins/README.md

 # Song Downloader

 This adds a download button on all songs context menus allowing you to download the FLAC file.
+*This intended purely for testing and analysis, do not use this to pirate music from Tidal*
 **Install Url: https://inrixia.github.io/neptune-plugins/SongDownloader**

 ![image](https://github.com/Inrixia/neptune-plugins/assets/6373693/11d7c057-633f-4f0e-a9a3-00ef42b739b2)